adamsbola/simple_shell/README.md

 Invocation
 Usage: hsh [filename]

-To invoke hsh, compile all .c files in the repository and run the resulting executable.
+To invoke hsh, compile all files in the repository and run the resulting executable..c

 hsh can be invoked both interactively and non-interactively.
 If hsh is invoked with standard input not connected to a terminal, it reads and executes received commands in order.